Flight into Egypt: Muslim

+Liturgical commemorations

+The Coptic Orthodox Church commemorates the "Entry of the Lord into Egypt" on 24 Pashons (1 June on the Gregorian calendar).
+The Eastern Orthodox Churches and Greek Catholic Churches commemorate the Flight into Egypt on 26 December.
+The pre-1962 editions of the Roman Missal of the Catholic Church provide a Mass commemorating the event for 17 February.
+The Maronite Catholic Church commemorates the Flight into Egypt on 29 December and the "Return from Egypt into Nazareth" on 30 December.

+The Ethiopian and Eritrean Orthodox Tewahedo Church commemorates the flight from October 6 to November 15.
+Every Sunday, the church celebrates with a night prayer and services.
+The church calls the period "Zemene Tsege" or "the period of flowers, by linking the growth of flowers on the Ethiopian land with the symbolic representation of Mary and Jesus.
+Some followers spent the period in fasting to remember the holy Family's suffering and challenges.

 In art

 The Flight into Egypt was a popular subject in art, showing Mary with the baby on a donkey, led by Joseph, borrowing the older iconography of the rare Byzantine Journey to Bethlehem.
 Nevertheless, Joseph is sometimes holding the child on his shoulders.
 Before about 1525, it usually formed part of a larger cycle, whether of the Nativity, or the Life of Christ or Life of the Virgin.

 From the 15th century in the Netherlands onwards, the non-Biblical subject of the Holy Family resting on the journey, the Rest on the Flight into Egypt became popular, by the late 16th century perhaps more common than the original traveling family.
 The family were often accompanied by angels, and in earlier images sometimes an older boy who may represent James the Brother of the Lord, interpreted as a son of Joseph, by a previous marriage.

 The background to these scenes usually (until the Council of Trent tightened up on such additions to scripture) included a number of apocryphal miracles, and gave an opportunity for the emerging genre of landscape painting.
 In the Miracle of the corn, the pursuing soldiers interrogated peasants, asking when the Holy Family passed by.
-The peasants truthfully said it was when they were sowing their wheat seed; however the wheat has miraculously grown to full height.
+The peasants truthfully said it was when they were sowing their wheat seed, causing the soldiers abandon the chase as they thought that the Holy Family passed by months ago; however, unbeknownst to the soldiers, the farmers actually sowed their seed the day before and the wheat miraculously grew to full height overnight.
 In the Miracle of the idol a pagan statue fell from its plinth as the infant Jesus passed by, and a spring gushed up from the desert (originally separate, these are often combined).
 In other less commonly seen legends, a group of robbers abandoned their plan to rob the travelers, and a date palm tree bent down to allow them to pluck the fruit.